seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 I am not Cinna the conspirator.

 **Fourth Citizen**
-It is no matter, his name’s Cinna; pluck but his
+It is no matter, his name's Cinna; pluck but his
 name out of his heart, and turn him going.

 **Third Citizen**
 Tear him, tear him!
 Come, brands ho! fire-brands:
-to Brutus’, to Cassius’; burn all: some to Decius’
+to Brutus', to Cassius'; burn all: some to Decius'
-house, and some to Casca’s; some to Ligarius’: away, go!
+house, and some to Casca's; some to Ligarius': away, go!

 *Exeunt*